Queatz/vessel/README.md

 }
 ```

-A number after a member definitions indicates that it is repeated x times.
+A number after member definitions indicates that it is repeated x times.

 ```
 Mat4[].values 8